Dmitrii-Zavalin-Deployments/GrantAlignTool-Thread9/Readme.md

     - **Grant Requirements**: Place PDF files with grant requirements in the Dropbox folder `/GrantAlignTool`.

 2. **Update Dropbox Access Token**:
-    - Generate a new Dropbox access token for the needed application from Dropbox Developers: https://www.dropbox.com/developers/apps.
+    - Generate a new Dropbox access token for the needed application from Dropbox Developers: Dropbox Developers: https://www.dropbox.com/developers/apps.
     - Update the Dropbox access token in GitHub Actions Secrets.

 3. **Prepare `file_list.txt` and `grant_pages.txt`**: